 If you have a disability and would like to request an accommodation under the ADA, please complete the BARBRI Request for Accommodation Form and return it along with supporting documentation to:

 Fax: (312) 288-4607

 If you are not sure about what to request, please read the information below under "What accommodations will I need?" and complete the form as best you can.
-Once we have the information on your form, we will be in a much better position to discuss possible accommodations with you.

 To help you determine what accommodations you will need, we recommend that you learn more about the format of the program and its materials.

 The BARBRI course is different from law school courses.
 It is extremely condensed and requires you to blend the three components above to bring you to peak performance for your bar exam.
-The more you know about the BARBRI course the better you can determine what you will need.